feixue94/matcha/README.md

-# MATCHA: Towards Matching Anything
+# MATCHA: Towards Matching Anything (CVPR 20205 Highlight)

-This is the official implementation of our paper accepted by CVPR 2025
+This is the official implementation of our paper accepted by CVPR 2025 as highlight

 Authors: Fei Xue, Sven Elflein, Laura Leal-Taixé, Qunjie Zhou